coltse/fhir.cerner.com/content/smart/index.md

 Cerner understands that it's counter-intuitive to prompt the user for their credential when launching a SMART application within *PowerChart*, where the user is already logged into the system.
 With that in mind, we designed the system to provide a good SSO experience for the users when any SMART application is launched within *PowerChart*.
 As a developer, you can help us give the users the best experience possible by following the following guideline when developing your apps to be embedded within *PowerChart*.

-- Due to technical limitations (see '[No Shared Cookies](#no-shared-cookies)' section below), apps should use the same embedded browser (no pop-up) to authorize and launch when embedded in *PowerChart*.
-We still recommend using a pop-up for authorization and authentication in other workflows outside of *PowerChart*.
+- Due to technical limitations—see the section [No Shared Cookies](#no-shared-cookies))—apps should use the same embedded browser instead of a pop-up to authorize and launch when embedded in *PowerChart*.
+For authorization and authentication in other workflows outside of *PowerChart*, we do recommend using a pop-up.

-- If you'd like to flex your app based on the current execution context (embedded vs stand-alone mode), please see this [section](#embedded-in-powerchart) for more information.
+- To flex your app based on the current execution context (embedded vs stand-alone mode), see the section [Embedded in *PowerChart*?](#embedded-in-powerchart) for more information.

 ### Embedded Browser Control ###

 There have been a lot of questions and interest around what embedded browser control Cerner's implementation uses.
 In this section, you'll learn more about the embedded browser control.
 The actual browser controls that we use are [IWebBrowser2 C++ interface](https://msdn.microsoft.com/en-us/library/aa752127(v=vs.85).aspx) for IE and [WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/) for Edge both developed by Microsoft.
 Please take a look at the documentation for more information.
-With this embedded browser control, there are some limitations compared to the stand-alone IE or Edge.
-See below for these limitations.
+With this embedded browser control, there are some limitations compared to the stand-alone IE or Edge:

 #### No Shared Cookies ####

 If your app uses a pop-up window for the authorization flow to allow users to authenticate with the system, that is fine for web and stand-alone apps.
 However, if the app is going to be embedded within *PowerChart*, browser cookies will *NOT* be shared between the embedded browser and the newly popped-up browser window.
 What does this mean?
 It means that single-sign-on (SSO) will not work; the user would need to manually type in their credential when prompted, which is not the best experience for the users.
 It's best to perform all navigations and redirects using the embedded browser without needing to pop-up a new browser while embedding in *PowerChart*.
 To learn more about the technical details of IE inner workings, please visit this [page](https://blogs.msdn.microsoft.com/ie/2008/03/11/ie8-and-loosely-coupled-ie-lcie/) and this [page](https://blogs.msdn.microsoft.com/ie/2010/03/04/tab-isolation/).

-If you'd like to flex your app based on the current execution context (embedded vs stand-alone mode), please see this [section](#embedded-in-powerchart) for more information.
+If you'd like to flex your app based on the current execution context (embedded vs stand-alone mode), please see the section [Embedded in *PowerChart*?](#embedded-in-powerchart) for more information.

 #### HTML5 Session Storage ####